pjvds/born2code.net-backup/_drafts/auto-deploy.md

 ## How did this change my workflow

 Before I enabled the auto deploy feature I was committing all my changes directly to the master branch.
-With auto deploy enabled I moved to a [feature branching model](http://nvie.com/posts/a-successful-git-branching-model/).
-Before I start a new post I create a feature branch that will hold all the changes made before it reaches the final state.
-Final state means merged to the master branch so that is gets auto deployed.
+But with auto deploy enabled this would means that I deploy on every push.
+To have more control on what gets deployed I moved to the [feature branching model](http://nvie.com/posts/a-successful-git-branching-model/).
+This allows me to work in an isolated branch until the work is complete and gets deployed.

-For this post I created a branch `auto-deploy-jekyll`.
-Started working on it and committed my changes in small commits.
-These commits make sense in the context of writing that post.
-They create the path to the final state of the post.
-Next to the textual changes, they also keep the reasons behind the decision I made.
+For this post I created a branch `auto-deploy-jekyll`, started working on it by committing my changes to it.
+These commits helps me to build an audit trail that describes the path to the final state of the post.
+It contains, next to the textual changes, the reasons behind important decisions I made.
 For example why I dropped a certain example or why I edited the screenshot.
-This is extremely helpful for my future self or co-authors.
-It helps to pick up where I left if, especially when I do not work on a post for a couple of weeks.
+This is extremely helpful for my future self and co-authors.
+It also helps to pick up where I left if, especially when I do not work on a post for a couple of weeks.

 After a post is finished I merge it to the master branch and push the changes to Github.
 This triggers a build at wercker and when the build succeeds it will be auto deployed to production.
 In other words, deploying is as easy as merging to master.

+## Advantages

+* Auto deploy forced me to isolate my work in to smaller branches that gave better focus.
+* The feature branches contain the full path to the final state of my work.
+* The feature branching model gave the master branch cleaner history.
+* Detailed history can be viewed in feature branches.
+* Higher level history can be viewed in the master branch.
+* The feature branches allow me to see the history of a certain paths.
+This is a big improvement over the history I had when I was commiting directly to the master branch.
+* Deployment is nothing more than a merge to master.